 Keep in mind that the safest place to smoke is outside.

 Accidents, natural disasters, and other emergencies happen.
 Being prepared always pays off.
-Make sure you have a reliable safety kit at home, such as this one from American Family Safety.
+Make sure you have a reliable safety kit at home.

 - The number one candle safety rule is to always keep a burning candle within sight and always extinguish it when you leave the room.